mohzameer/podpdf-be/ENDPOINTS.md

 ### 2.3 Validation Rules (Summary)

 Same validation as `/quickjob` (authentication, account, body, business logic), plus:

+- **Page Limit Check:** The PDF is generated synchronously before queuing to validate the page count.
+If the page limit is exceeded, the request is rejected immediately with `400 Bad Request` (`PAGE_LIMIT_EXCEEDED`).
+The job is only queued if the page limit check passes.
 - `webhook_url` (if provided) must be a valid HTTPS URL.

 ### 2.4 Response